mrhelder/BelongsInWealthbox-extension/README.md

   - 1234567890
   - +1 (123) 456-7890
 - Converts them to clickable links that open in your system's default calling app
+- Privacy first and open source - this extension simply modifies the webpage's DOM file to automatically turn phone numbers into clickable links.
 ### That's it!
 That's all this does.
 Clean.
 Simple.
 Lightweight

 ## Installation

-1. Download directly from the Chrome or Edge extension stores
+1. Download directly from the Chrome or Edge extension stores, OR
-   ---OR---
-1. Download or clone this repository
+2. Download or clone this repository
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+4. Enable "Developer mode" in the top right
-4. Click "Load unpacked"
+5. Click "Load unpacked"
-5. Select the folder containing the extension files
+6. Select the folder containing the extension files
-6. The extension will now be active on all web pages
+7. The extension will now be active on all web pages

 ## Usage

-Once installed, the extension automatically runs on all web pages.
-Phone numbers will be converted to clickable links that you can click to initiate a call through your system's default calling application.
+Once installed, the extension runs automatically on all your Wealthbox workspaces, however you do have to refresh the Contact's profile page after you navigate to them each time.

 ## Permissions

 - **activeTab**: Required to access and modify content on web pages to convert phone numbers

-## Customization

-You can modify the `phonePatterns` array in `content-script.js` to add or adjust phone number formats specific to your region or needs.